The Seven-Per-Cent Solution

 The Seven-Per-Cent Solution: Being a Reprint from the Reminiscences of John H. Watson, M.D. is a 1974 novel by American writer Nicholas Meyer.
 It is written as a pastiche of a Sherlock Holmes adventure, and was made into a film of the same name in 1976.

 Published as a "lost manuscript" of the late Dr. John H. Watson, the book recounts Holmes' recovery from cocaine addiction (with the help of Sigmund Freud) and his subsequent prevention of a European war through the unravelling of a sinister kidnapping plot.
-It was followed by five other Holmes pastiches by Meyer, The West End Horror (1976), The Canary Trainer (1993), The Adventure of the Peculiar Protocols (2019), The Return of the Pharaoh (2021), and Sherlock Holmes and the Telegram from Hell (2024) none of which have been adapted to film.
+It was followed by six other Holmes pastiches by Meyer, The West End Horror (1976), The Canary Trainer (1993), The Adventure of the Peculiar Protocols (2019), The Return of the Pharaoh (2021), Sherlock Holmes and the Telegram from Hell (2024), and Sherlock Holmes and the Real Thing (2025), none of which have been adapted to film.

 The Seven-Per-Cent Solution was ranked ninth in the Publishers Weekly list of bestselling novels from 1974 and made The New York Times Best Seller list for forty weeks between September 15, 1974, and June 22, 1975.